denandz/5am_util/README.md

 # 5AM Util

-5am_util is a firmware downloader utility targeted at Marelli IAW5AM ECUs, such as those found on the Ducati 848/1098/1198 bikes, among others.
-The tool talks to the ECU using KWP2000 via a USB KKL adapter.
+5am_util is a firmware reader/writer utility targeted at Marelli IAW5AM ECUs, such as those found on the Ducati 848/1098/1198 bikes, among others.
+The tool talks to the ECU using KWP2000/UDS via a USB KKL adapter.
+This tool is a slightly-more-than-bare-bones proof-of-concept, and could probably benefit from things like reasonable ECU response code checking, error recovery and some code cleanup.
+Moving to a sensible UDS/KWP2000 library probably isn't a silly idea either.

 ## Hardware